-In the future, the adverse effects of such factors would be felt principally through the following items:
+The adverse effects of such factors could be felt principally through the following items:

-- Investment impairments and/or reduced investment returns, which could reduce Prudential's capital and impair its ability to write significant volumes of new business, increase the potential adverse impact of product guarantees, or have a negative impact on its assets under management and profit; - Higher credit defaults and wider credit and liquidity spreads resulting in realised and unrealised credit losses; - Failure of counterparties who have transactions with Prudential (eg banks and reinsurers) to meet commitments that could give rise to a negative impact on Prudential's financial position and on the accessibility or recoverability of amounts due or, for derivative transactions, adequate collateral not being in place; - Estimates of the value of financial instruments being difficult because in certain illiquid or closed markets, determining the value at which financial instruments can be realised is highly subjective.
-Processes to ascertain such values require substantial elements of judgement, assumptions and estimates (which may change over time); and - Increased illiquidity also adds to uncertainty over the accessibility of financial resources and may reduce capital resources as valuations decline.
-For example, this could occur where external capital is unavailable at sustainable cost, increased liquid assets are required to be held as collateral under derivative transactions or redemption restrictions are placed on Prudential's investments in illiquid funds.
+- Reduced investment returns arising on the Group's portfolios including impairment of debt securities and loans, which could reduce Prudential's capital and impair its ability to write significant volumes of new business, increase the potential adverse impact of product guarantees, and/or have a negative impact on its assets under management and profit; - Higher credit defaults and wider credit and liquidity spreads resulting in realised and unrealised credit losses; - Failure of counterparties who have transactions with Prudential (eg banks and reinsurers) to meet commitments that could give rise to a negative impact on Prudential's financial position and on the accessibility or recoverability of amounts due or, for derivative transactions, adequate collateral not being in place; - Estimates of the value of financial instruments becoming more difficult because in certain illiquid or closed markets, determining the value at which financial instruments can be realised is highly subjective.
+Processes to ascertain such values require substantial elements of judgement, assumptions and estimates (which may change over time); and - Increased illiquidity, which also adds to uncertainty over the accessibility of financial resources and may reduce capital resources as valuations decline.
+This could occur where external capital is unavailable at sustainable cost, increased liquid assets are required to be held as collateral under derivative transactions or redemption restrictions are placed on Prudential's investments in illiquid funds.
 In addition, significant redemption requests could also be made on Prudential's issued funds and while this may not have a direct impact on the Group's liquidity, it could result in reputational damage to Prudential.
+The potential impact of increased illiquidity is more uncertain than for other risks such as interest rate or credit risk.